zoeskan/MCB185/unit0-setup.md

 corner and then go to Settings->Advanced->Developers.

 Scroll down to "Linux development environment" and turn it on.
-It takes a few minutes to install the first time.
+It takes a few minutes to install the first time and also between OS updates.
 To get to the Linux CLI, use the Terminal application.
-This takes a little while to launch the first time and also after a Chrome OS update.

 I don't really recommend Chromebooks because it's not a popular platform for professional bioinformatics work.
 However, they will work great for this